ocsf/examples/Findings/Security Finding/AWS/Security Hub/README.md

  - `metadata.product.vendor_name`: `AWS`

  ### Mapping:
  - This does not reflect any transformations or evaluations of the data.
 Some data evaluation and transformation will be necessary for a correct representation in OCSF that matches all requirements.

-Any fields not present in an explicit mapping will be auto-unmapped to the unmapped object.
+Any fields not present in an explicit mapping will be moved to the unmapped object.

 | OCSF                       | Raw             |
 | -------------------------- | ----------------|